 * Click here for rating key

-The Girl & The Fig Restaurant Review: Now a fixture on Sonoma Square, the flagship restaurant of Sondra Bernstein (the girl) makes a homey retreat.
+The Girl & The Fig Restaurant Review: A fixture on Sonoma Square, the flagship restaurant of Sondra Bernstein (the girl) makes a homey retreat.
 It’s a Provençal bistro with California consciousness: the iconic fig symbolizes enlightenment, translated here as awareness of seasons.
 From a cozy loveseat in the brasserie, it’s easy to be tempted toward cheese and charcuterie samplers.
-Contemplate matchmaking Modesto’s Fiscalini Bandaged cheddar with Epoisses as you sip Rhône varietals, including flights poured into a mishmash of grandma’s goblets.
-Other reasonably priced, all-day alternatives include an omelette du jour and sandwiches like prosciutto with house-made mozzarella and pear.
-Or, opt for a table in the comfy dining room and kick off with crisp, tender sweetbreads or giant mussels in fennel broth infused with pastis.
-Naturally, fig infiltrates---dotting a signature salad of arugula, goat cheese, pancetta and pecans.
+Contemplate Modesto’s Fiscalini Bandaged cheddar with Epoisses as you sip Rhône varietals, including flights poured into a mishmash of grandma’s goblets.
+Other reasonably priced, all-day alternatives include an omelet du jour and sandwiches like prosciutto with house-made mozzarella and pear.
+Enjoy bubbles in the pleasant garden patio with your favorite pooch.
+Or, opt for a table in the comfortable dining room and kick off with crisp, tender sweetbreads or giant mussels in fennel broth infused with Pastis.
+Naturally, fig infiltrates --- dotting a signature salad of arugula, goat cheese, pancetta and pecans.
 But Mission figs in braised short ribs go M.I.A. in a surprisingly bland murk.
 You can’t go wrong with a tall ramekin of cassoulet, its blond breadcrumb toupee sheltering duck confit and sausage.
-Profiteroles also soar and may prompt you to book a flight of dessert wines back to the couch by the bar.
+The profiteroles may prompt you to book a flight of dessert wines back to the couch by the bar.